 I like her in some of the action scenes, where she is, I'll admit, pretty good with a giant-ass gun.
 However, in non-action scenes, all she seems to do is whine, and her English dub voice was shrill, it grated my nerves constantly.
 I get that as an insurance girl, she has to be all business, in contrast with the "manic pixie dream girl/free spirit" she works with, Millie.
 She sometimes feels like the only sane person in the cast.

 But ah, she bitches and whines non-stop, and her voice is just so annoying!
 I would pay double what I paid for my series box set of Trigun to just have one with Meryl's voice muted, or her gratuitous complaining cut!
 It borders on ruining a show I otherwise really like.
 She does change, becoming less annoying over time.
 The serious moments make the better side of her personality shine through in the later episodes.
 But, she often comes across as abrasive, condescending, and acts like other characters' displeased mom all the time.
 She wants to see the manager.

 8. Asuka Langley Sohryu - Neon Genesis Evangelion

 Another character with a shrill, annoying English dub voice, and a personality to match.
-I was initially watched Evangelion on Cartoon Network, and I remember always talking about last night's episode the next day like "yeah, Asuka was super annoying, but the rest of the episode was pretty cool".
+I first watched Evangelion on Cartoon Network.
+I remember always talking about last night's episode the next day like "yeah, Asuka was super annoying, but the rest of the episode was pretty cool".